-institution of proceedings in Court Institution of proceedings 5 13.
-(1) Proceedings under this Act may be instituted by- (a) the Commission; (b) any person acting in their own interest;(c) any person acting on behalf of another person who cannot act in their own name; 10 (d) any person acting as a member of, or in the interests of, a group or class of persons; (e) any person acting in the public interest; or (f) any association acting in the interests of its members.
-(2) The registrar must, in the manner and within the period provided for in the rules, refer the matter to the Judge President of the Court, who must decide whether the matter- 15 (a) is to be heard in Court; or (b) should be referred for mediation in terms of section 29 of this Act, which, in the Judge President's opinion, can deal more appropriately with the matter.
-(3) The Judge President, before making a decision to refer a matter as contemplated in subsection (2), must take all relevant circumstances into consideration, including the following: 20 (a) If mediation or arbitration in terms of any legislation took place before the institution of proceedings in the Court and the outcome thereof;(b) the personal circumstances of the parties; 25 (c) the needs of and relief sought by the parties; and (d) the nature of the intended proceedings and whether the outcome of the proceedings could facilitate the development of judicial precedent and jurisprudence in this area of the law.
-(4) The Judge President may delegate any of the powers vested in the Judge President under this section to the Deputy Judge President or any other judge of the Court.
-30 Part 2 Rules, powers and functions of Court under other legislation, intervention, right to appear, legal representation, appeals and judgment by default 35 Rules governing procedure of Court 14.
-(1) Except as is otherwise provided for in this Act, the provisions of the Superior Courts Act, and of the Rules regulating the conduct of the proceedings of the several provincial and local divisions of the High Court of South Africa made under the Rules Board for Courts of Law Act, 1985 (Act No. 107 of 1985), apply with the necessary changes required by the context to the Court in so far as these provisions relate to- (a) the circumstances under which opinion and oral evidence may be submitted to the Court; 40 (b) the suspension or execution of judgments, orders or sentences of the Court pending applications, or petitions for leave to appeal and the prosecution of appeals; 45 (c) the manner and circumstances under which a judgment by default contemplated in section 18 of this Act can be given; and (d) generally, any matter which may be necessary or useful to be regulated for the proper despatch and conduct of the functions of the Court.
-(2) Notwithstanding anything to the contrary in this Act or in the rules contemplated in subsection (1), the Court may conduct any part of any proceedings on an informal or inquisitorial basis.
-50
+13. (1) P Proceedings under this Act may be instituted by- (a) th he Commission; 10 (b) a any person acting in their own interest; (c) a my person acting on behalf of another person who cannot act in their own name; (d) a my person acting as a member of, or in the interests of, a group or class of p persons; 15 (e) a any person acting in the public interest; or ( f ) a my association acting in the interests of its members.
+(2) The r registrar must, in the manner and within the period provided for in the rules, refer the m natter to the Judge President of the Court, who must decide whether the matter- 20 (a) is s to be heard in Court; or (b) sl hould be referred for mediation in terms of section 29 of this Act, which, in th he Judge President's opinion, can deal more appropriately with the matter.
+Judge President, before making a decision to refer a matter as contemplated on (2), must take all relevant circumstances into consideration, including the 25 following: f mediation or arbitration in terms of any legislation took place before the nstitution of proceedings in the Court and the outcome thereof; he personal circumstances of the parties; $\mathcal{E}$ , $\mathcal{I}$ 30 he nature of the intended proceedings and whether the outcome of the proceedings could facilitate the development of judicial precedent and urisprudence in this area of the law.
+Judge President may delegate any of the powers vested in the Judge President under this s section to the Deputy Judge President or any other judge of the Court.
+35 D 42 Part 2

+Rules, powers and functions of Court under other legislation, intervention, right to appear, legal representation, powers of Court on hearing appeals and judgment by default